-This was originally published on LSE’s EUROPP blog.
+This article was first published on the LSE’s EUROPP blog

 In one of his most felicitous quotes (and the one we economists like to tell ourselves in our black dog moments) Keynes argued: “The ideas of economists and political philosophers, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed the world is ruled by little else.
 Practical men, who believe themselves to be quite exempt from any intellectual influence, are usually the slaves of some defunct economist.”

 The momentous choice by the ECB to radically alter the way it intervenes in bond markets is a case in point.

 Last week’s decision by the ECB to begin intervening in an unlimited but conditional way on the bond markets of member countries in the Eurozone is already having massive consequences.
 Bond premia have descended by hundreds of basis points, companies all through the Eurozone’s periphery are finding financing to make investments and hire employees they could not have otherwise found.
 The decision is not sufficient but no one can doubt that it is very important.